 a.
 A period of separation from, or break in, service only applies to those who are to be re-appointed on temporary appointments after the expiry of their fixed-term appointment.
 No temporary vacancy announcement has been advertised for the Applicant's position nor has she applied or been selected for a temporary appointment.
 The possibility of her obtaining a temporary appointment is too remote to even consider the issue of a break in service.
 Therefore, the Applicant seeks the suspension of a decision that does not exist.
-In fact, she has not been required to take a break in service, her contract will simply expire on 4 November 2011;
+In fact, she has not been required to take a break in service, her contract simply expired on 31 October 2011;